Dear Male who is frightened by the #MeToo and #TimesUp movement,

 That’s the deal: Power is real.
 And it matters.

 You can pretend it’s no big deal and don’t need to talk about it.
 That’s what privilege does–makes talking about it unnecessary–for you.
 I get that some of you didn’t ask for power or demand it.
-But you’ve got it.
+But, maybe unseen and unasked, you’ve got it.

 What the power of privilege does is this: it has people feel pressured to be agreeable, laugh with your jokes, and cooperate.